UniversitaDellaCalabria/django-freeradius-manager/README.md

 If instead an user would like to be an __account manager__ he should be configured in the system as `User.is_staff = True`.
-When one of the freeradius accounts owned by an __account manager__ accesses to the system he can only see the connections of the current freeradius account used to log in, and not all the other accounts owned by the parent identity (the account manager).
-That's a good strategy for managers that wants to handle many accounts, belonging to his identity, to their collaborators.
+When one of the freeradius accounts owned by an __account manager__ accesses to the system this can only see the connections of the current freeradius account used to log in, and not all the other accounts owned by the parent identity (the account manager).
+That's a good strategy for managers that wants to handle many accounts, belonging to his identity, and share them to their collaborators.

 #### Credits